HelenaL/WeatherMeApp_iOS/README.md

 </div>

-# App Description

 # Project Details
 In this project, the following technologies are used:
 * WeatherKit - API for getting weather broadcast (key is not required)
 * CoreData(+NSFetchedResultsController) - for storing the list of the user's cities
 * CLLocationManager - for detecting user location, which is needed to show local weather (if a user allows to use their location)
-* MashKit - used in the project (as a package dependency) to create a gradient view for city weather
+* [MeshKit](https://github.com/EthanLipnik/MeshKit) - used in the project (as a package dependency) to create a gradient view for city weather

 # User Interface

 <strong> List of City Weather </strong>

+This screen shows a list of saved cities and weather for them.
+The search bar allows a user to find and add new cities.
+The top cell shows the weather for the user's location if it's allowed, otherwise, the cell My Location weather is hidden.
+On top of that, a user can delete any saved city by swiping a cell.

 <strong> Weather for City </strong>

+This screen depicts detailed weather for the chosen city in three blocks:
+* Current weather
+* Hourly weather forecast
+* 10-day weather forecast

+Сurrent weather includes information about temperature and weather conditions (or possible weather alerts).
+There is a mesh gradient render on the background which is generated according to the current temperature range.

 <strong> City Search </strong>

+When a user starts typing the name of a city in Search bar, City Search Controller with search results is shown modally.
+Then a user can choose the desired city to add to the saved list of cities.